Benjaspet/RoboEerie/README.md

 - [x] Custom join & leave messages by guild.
 - [x] Complete verification system.
 - [x] Moderation commands (kick, ban, mute).

-### Upcoming Features
 - [x] Anti-raid protection system.
 - [x] Full-tier auto-moderation system.

 ### Contributing
-We're happy to take in new contributors!
+I'm happy to take in new contributors!
 If you're interested in contributing to the Ponjo Bot or would like to suggest new features, feel free to make a pull request or create an issue, respectively.

 ### License

 © Copyright 2021-2022 Ben Petrillo.
 All rights reserved.
-- Unauthorized reproduction or use of this project, via any medium, is strictly prohibitted.
-- This project is to remain proprietary and confidential.

-Ponjo Bot is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md), and modification is permitted provided that proper credit is given to the original author(s).
+RoboEerie is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md), and modification is permitted provided that proper credit is given to the original author(s).